Miranda Hart

-Miranda Katherine Hart Dyke (born 14 December 1972) is an English actress and writer.
-Following drama training at the Academy of Live and Recorded Arts, Hart began writing material for the Edinburgh Fringe Festival and making appearances in various British sitcoms, including Hyperdrive (2006–2007) and Not Going Out (2006–2009).
+Miranda Katherine Hart Dyke (born 14 December 1972), is an English actress, comedian and writer.
+She has won three Royal Television Society awards, four British Comedy Awards and four BAFTA nominations for her self-driven semi-autobiographical BBC sitcom Miranda (2009–2015).

-Hart reached a wider audience with her self-driven semi-autobiographical BBC sitcom Miranda, which is based on her earlier BBC Radio 2 radio series Miranda Hart's Joke Shop (2008).
-The television sitcom ran for three series and several Christmas specials from 2009 to 2015, and earned her three Royal Television Society awards, four British Comedy Awards and four BAFTA nominations.
-From 2012 to 2015, she appeared as Camilla "Chummy" Fortescue-Cholmondeley-Browne in the BBC drama series Call the Midwife.
-She made her Hollywood debut in the action comedy film Spy (2015).
+Before her own series was commissioned, Hart made appearances in various BBC sitcoms, including The Vicar of Dibley (2005), Hyperdrive (2006–2007) and Not Going Out (2006–2009).
+She appeared as Camilla "Chummy" Fortescue-Cholmondeley-Browne in the BBC drama series Call the Midwife (2012–2015) and made her Hollywood debut in the action comedy film Spy (2015).

-Hart has also written four books: Is It Just Me?
-(2012), a semi-autobiographical book; The Best of Miranda (2014), a compilation of scripts from the TV series; Peggy and Me (2016), a description of her life since owning her titular dog; and Miranda Hart's Daily Dose of Such Fun!
-(2017), in partnership with Comic Relief.
+Hart has written five books: Is It Just Me?
+(2012), The Best of Miranda (2014), Peggy and Me (2016), Miranda Hart's Daily Dose of Such Fun!
+(2017) and I Haven’t Been Entirely Honest with You (2024).
 In 2017, Hart presented the Royal Variety Performance in the presence of the Duke and Duchess of Cambridge, making her the first solo female presenter in 105 years.

 Early life

 Family

-Hart was born on 14 December 1972 in Torquay, Devon, the child of Captain David Hart Dyke and Diana Margaret Luce, daughter of Sir William Luce, Commander-in-Chief and Governor of Aden, and sister of Lord Luce.
-Hart is from an aristocratic background, but does not consider herself upper class, stating that her aunt and uncle live in a castle.
+Hart was born on 14 December 1972 in Torquay, Devon, to Diana Margaret (née Luce), daughter of Sir William Luce, Commander-in-Chief and Governor of Aden and sister of Lord Luce and Captain David Hart Dyke, an officer in the Royal Navy and a member of the Hart Dyke family.

+Hart has a younger sister.
+She is from an aristocratic background, but does not consider herself upper class, stating that her aunt and uncle live in Lullingstone Castle.

-Her father was commanding officer of HMS Coventry when it was sunk during the 1982 Falklands conflict, and he was badly burned trying to escape the stricken warship.
-She has a younger sister, Alice Louisa Hart Dyke.
+Hart's father was commanding officer of HMS Coventry when it was sunk during the 1982 Falklands conflict and he was badly burned trying to escape the stricken warship.

 Education and training

 Hart grew up in Petersfield, Hampshire.
 She was privately educated at Downe House, an independent boarding school for girls near Thatcham, Berkshire.
 She was a classmate and friend of the sports presenter Clare Balding, who was head girl.
 She attended the University of the West of England, Bristol, graduating with a 2:1 in political science.
 She then completed a postgraduate course in acting at the Academy of Live and Recorded Arts.

-In 2002, she performed a solo show in Edinburgh, and in 2004 she pitched a comedy show to the BBC.
+In 2002, she performed a solo show in Edinburgh and in 2004 she pitched a comedy show to the BBC.
 At her read-through for BBC executives, Absolutely Fabulous writer and star Jennifer Saunders was present.